Contact The Center

 Peter Nesbett joined the Center in 2010 after running an alternative space in Harlem, publishing an international art magazine, and working as an independent art historian.
 The art space was Triple Candie, known for presenting exhibitions about art yet devoid of it.
 The magazine was artonpaper, known for decades to aficionados of prints, multiples, and artists books as the primary source on the subject.
 As a historian in the 1990s, he researched and edited three books on the work of Harlem-trained American artist Jacob Lawrence.
 Today, he is interested in the relationship between curating and publishing, or rather, curating as an explicitly critical activity.

-Jordan Shue is currently seeking her MA in arts administration at Drexel University, where she also received her Bachelor's in design and merchandising.
-During her undergraduate degree she worked as the assistant to Philadelphia-based glass and mixed media artist, Jen Blazina.
-Before coming to the Center, she worked as the Assistant Director at the Leonard Pearlstein Gallery, where she gained curatorial experience.
+Jordan Shue recently received her MA in arts administration at Drexel University, where she also received her Bachelor's in design and merchandising.
+During her undergraduate degree she worked as the assistant to Philadelphia-based glass and mixed media artist Jen Blazina.
+Before coming to the Center, she worked as the assistant director at the Leonard Pearlstein Gallery, where she gained curatorial experience.
 Her knowledge of both sectors—the artist's and the nonprofit organization's—has given her the background and experience to transition to nonprofit funding work at the Center.

 Josie Smith, originally from Chicago, holds an MFA in performance and choreography from Temple University.
 For over 20 years she has been an active member of the Philadelphia dance community, performing her own works, as well as in the works of numerous independent choreographers and dance companies, nationally and in Indonesia, Singapore, and Eastern Europe.
 Her work as a performing artist led her to recognize the importance of documenting dance as an art form through archival practice.
 To this end she recently earned an MA in library science from Drexel University.
-Josie became Specialist for the dance program in October 2010.
+Josie became a full-time staff member at the Center in October 2010.

 Nicole Steinberg has been communicating for the Center since January 2010.
 A transplant from New York to Philadelphia, she previously worked for publications such as BOMB, LIT, Entertainment Weekly, and TV Guide.
 Her studies in creative writing at Brandeis University and The New School provide a useful background as she crafts Center content for print, Web, and beyond.
-Her literary publications include an anthology, Forgotten Borough: Writers Come to Terms with Queens (SUNY Press) and a poetry chapbook, Birds of Tokyo (Dancing Girl Press).
+Her literary publications include an anthology, Forgotten Borough: Writers Come to Terms with Queens (SUNY Press), and two poetry collections: Getting Lucky (Spooky Girlfriend Press) and Birds of Tokyo (Dancing Girl Press).
 In 2005, she founded Earshot, a New York City reading series for emerging writers.

 Azuredee Webb joined the Center in 2011 and is charged with financial reporting, as well as managing several ongoing projects for the Center's administration.
-Additionally, she works closely with the staff of the Philadelphia Theatre Initiative on logistical strategies for constituent site visits.
 Her career in the arts began in the marketing and public relations department of the Detroit Institute of Arts.
 Prior to joining the Center, Azuredee worked in the development department at the Museum of Fine Arts, Houston.
 She holds a BA in communication from Wayne State University.